-The development team liked the site as well because it is located in the Sherman neighborhood which is a convenient, walkable, bikeable neighborhood.
-It has a walk score of 78 and is considered "very walkable;" it has a bike score of 77 and is considered "very bikeable."
-All the amenities of daily living are within a mile of this location: Lakeview Library, Willy St. Coop North, and Pick 'N Save grocery stores, banks, pharmacy, Northside Farmers Market (seasonal; Sunday mornings), Mallards Baseball, Warner Park, and many popular businesses and restaurants.
-The Dane County Regional Airport and the Interstates 90 and 94 are also easy access points from this site.
-Predominantly single-family and small multi-apartment buildings reside in this neighborhood.
-Emerson Elementary, Sherman Middle School, and Shabazz High School are within the neighborhood boundaries.
+The development team liked this site because it is located in the Sherman neighborhood which is a convenient walkable, bikeable neighborhood.
+It's walkscore of 54 is considered 'somewhat walkable' and bike score of 62 considered 'bikeable.'
+All the amenities of daily living are within a mile of this location: Lakeview Library, Willy St. Coop North & Pick N Save grocery stores, banks, pharmacy, Sunday morning Northside Farmers Market, Mallards Baseball, Warner Park and many popular businesses and restaurants.
+The Dane County Regional Airport and the interstate 90/94 are also easy access points from this site.
+Predominantly single-family and small multi-unit buildings reside in this neighborhood.
+Sherman Middle School and Shabazz High School are within the neighborhood boundaries.